 To move students toward larger multiplication problems, present students with a 3-digit by one-digit problem such as 4×384.
 Ask students if it would make sense to literally draw an array with 4 rows of 384.
 Since we know that would take too long, ask students what their other options are.
 Guide students into understanding they can draw the outline of the array and break it into parts.
 Model how to break apart 384 into 300+80+4 and how to multiply each part by 4.
 Repeat this process until you feel that students are comfortable breaking apart the numbers.

-I like to have students begin 2-digit by 2-digit multiplication by multiplying multiples of ten, and then I move students into using grid paper to create area models for solving these multiplication problems.
+In the multiplication intervention lessons, I like to have students begin 2-digit by 2-digit multiplication by multiplying multiples of ten, and then I move students into using grid paper to create area models for solving these multiplication problems.
 Since this is often challenging for students, I like to incorporate base-ten blocks into my instruction.
 This helps eliminate misconceptions and common errors.

-Toward the end of my multiplication remediation lessons, I teach students how to solve problems with partial product and/or the algorithm.
+Toward the end of my multiplication intervention lessons, I teach students how to solve problems with partial product and/or the algorithm.
 I like to have students complete two problems together, complete two more through guided practice, and then complete two independently.
 This allows me to see where to progress from that day’s lesson.

 Each of the lessons in this post are a small part of my Upper Elementary Math Intervention resource.
 It has been such a game-changer for me!
 Also, each lesson includes a very brief exit slip that allows you to monitor and track student progress.